smchughinfo/regscale_demo_demo/Hydrator/README.md

 2. **Open Web Interface**:
    Navigate to `http://localhost:3001` in your browser

-3. **Configure Bearer Token**:
+3. **Configure Connection**:
+   - Update `baseUrl` in `hydration.json` to point to your RegScale instance
-   Paste your RegScale API bearer token in the token field at the top
+   - Paste your RegScale API bearer token in the token field at the top

 4. **Execute Calls**:
    - Click individual "Play" buttons to test single calls